fsaia/site/_pages/03_teaching.md

 permalink: /teaching/
 ---

-In Fall 2024 I am teaching Math 180: Calculus.
+In Spring 2025 I am teaching Math 210: Multivariable Calculus and [Math 525: Elliptic Curves](https://fsaia.github.io/site/math_525/).

-Fall 2024 Office Hours: MW 12-1 p.m. in [MSLC](https://mslc.uic.edu/), or by appointment.
+Spring 2025 Office Hours: MW 12:30-1:30 p.m. in SEO 610, or by appointment.

 As a graduate student at UGA, I completed the UGA Pride center's [Safe Space Training](https://lgbtcenter.uga.edu/content_page/safe-space).
 I consider my office a safe space for all, and I hope that you do, too!
 I also completed UGA's [Certificate in Diversity and Inclusion](http://diversity.uga.edu/index.php/programs/article/cdi).